feature-image

 This marks a sad end to Smith’s tenure as Bobcats HC, since this was his first proper season as a head coach.
 Smith had done pretty well for a first-time HC.
 Ohio was 8-4 under his leadership before he was placed on leave.
 DC John Hauser will take over as interim coach for the Bobcats’ bowl game with UNLV on December 23.

 Brian Smith brought with him 22 years of coaching experience on a variety of positions.
 He began his career in CFB at Hawaii, his alma mater, in 2004.
 Smith also went to Oregon State as a graduate assistant, moving up to being a proper assistant (OL coach) at Portland State.
-The former HC returned to Hawaii for 2 more times in his career, climbing to the position of Associate HC. in 2017.
+The former HC returned to Hawaii for 2 more times in his career, climbing to the position of Associate HC in 2017.
 That year, he was basically running the whole offense as OC.
 In 2019, Brian Smith’s run-and-shoot saw 2 RBs bring in more than 1000+ yards.
 He has also worked at Washington State for 2 seasons.

 He came to Ohio in 2022 as a pass-game coordinator and moved up the coaching ladder immediately.
 The coach led the Bobcats’ offense as OC last season, when he was offered the head coaching position.
 Brian Smith replaced Tim Albin, who left the program to coach at Charlotte.
-He and Smith designed extremely powerful offenses, as the program finished with double digits in both 2023 and 2024.
+Smith designed extremely powerful offenses, as the program finished with double digit wins in both 2023 and 2024.
 As head coach, Smith had also significantly improved recruiting in Athens.
 The 2026 class is 31 spots higher than its 2025 finish.

 ADVERTISEMENT